 Applicants who are accepted into SPRINT must be enrolled in a program with full time status during their participation in SPRINT (June 2017 to June 2018).

 Benefits of the Program

-Trainees accepted in the program participate in two consecutive annual endMS Summer Schools and career development sessions as well as in active learning components that are pursued throughout the academic year (such as an interdisciplinary learning projects, mentorship, and inter-institution research transfer opportunities).
-The goal of the interdisciplinary learning projects is to provide trainees with the unique opportunity to expand their areas of research interest in a structured program under the supervision of a SPRINT mentor and in collaboration with one or more co-trainees from different disciplines.
+Trainees accepted in the program participate in two consecutive annual endMS Summer Schools and career development sessions as well as in active learning components that are pursued throughout the academic year (such as an interdisciplinary learning project, mentorship, and inter-institution research transfer opportunities).
+The goal of the interdisciplinary learning projects is to provide trainees with the unique opportunity to expand their areas of research interest in a structured program under the supervision of a SPRINT mentor and in collaboration with two co-trainees from different disciplines.

 Trainees enrolled in endMS SPRINT will:

 - Participate in the next two consecutive endMS Summer Schools.